Jayant1408/Multi_Target_Tracking_with_EKF/README.md

 Used Mahalanobis distance with validation gating to associate observations to tracks reliably, reducing mismatches and ID switches.

 ### 4. Camera-LiDAR Sensor Fusion
-Fused bounding boxes from camera and LiDAR using projection matrices and non-linear models to improve spatial accuracy, especially under occlusion or partial visibility.
+Fused bounding boxes from camera and LiDAR using projection matrices and non-linear models to improve spatial accuracy, especially under occlusion / partial visibility.

 ---